5.2.7 FOREST RESOURCES

 5.2.8.2 QUARRIES

-The Village of Ferryville has no quarries within its boundaries, but one exists within the extraterritorial areas.
+The Village of Ferryville has no quarries within its boundaries, but one exists within

 5.2.9 OPEN SPACE AND PARKS